ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/hydrology_implementation.md

 ### Water at the surface

-Precipitation that reaches the surface is defined as incoming precipitation minus canopy interception.
-This water can follow five different trajectories: runoff at the surface, remain at the surface as searchable resource for animals, infiltrate into the soil, or return to the atmosphere via evaporation.
+Precipitation that reaches the surface is defined as incoming precipitation minus canopy interception (throughfall and stemflow are currently not implemented).
+The water at the surface can follow different trajectories: runoff at the surface, remain at the surface as searchable resource for animals, return to the atmosphere via evaporation, or infiltrate into the soil where it can be taken up by plants or percolate to the groundwater.

 ### Surface Runoff